evortriede/london-water-co-op/README.md

 ### AsyncLWCMonitor

-The `LWC Monitor` firmware and remote server scripts.
+The `LWC Monitor` firmware, hardware design and remote server scripts.

 ### CurrentMonitor

-The `Current Monitor` firmware.
+The `Current Monitor` firmware and hardware design.

 ### CurrentRecorder